 - How is the user prompted to sign a document?

 - Does the process clearly communicate intent?

 - How is the document viewed by a user?
 Is it the same as the final signed or printed version?
-Does the document change as part of the signature process?

 5. Association The signature must be linked to the data or records being signed to prove the connection between them.